 When to Use This ACT Raw Score Conversion Chart

-When prepping for the ACT exam, it’s important to take at least one (or hopefully a few) full-length ACT practice tests.
+When prepping for the ACT exam, it’s important to take at least one (or hopefully a few) full-length ACT practice tests, which you can find on Magoosh.
 We recommend finding a quiet spot, like the library or your room with the door closed, on a weekend when you don’t have a lot going on.
 You can time yourself (no cheating!) and try to recreate realistic test conditions as much as possible.
 Not only will this help you get used to a long, grueling standardized test, but it will also help you perfect your timing and pacing strategies.

 The trouble is, after you sit down for a 4+ hour exam, plus an extra 20-30 minutes of grading your own test, you’re left with a raw score.
 This is where the chart comes in.
 Use the ACT raw score conversion chart to turn your raw score into a scaled score so that you can get a better idea of how well you might do on test day.

 Questions?
 Let us know by leaving a comment below.